 While some cases are simple and amicable, others may be quite complex, involving the whole array of topics.
 The skilled Denver divorce lawyers at Plog & Stein, P.C. can help mitigate this taxing process.
 We understand that most people want their divorce to be amicable and stress-free.
 At the same time, we recognize clients are also looking for strong advocates to fight for their rights both in and out of the courtroom.

 Temporary Orders and Divorce

 Though the dissolution of any marriage involves resolving the major issues related to marital property, children, and support, Colorado statute recognizes that people often need relief from the court right out of the gate.
 Given that final orders may not come until after a court trial, many months down the road, it’s not uncommon for people to need temporary orders in place to help them while their case is pending.
 C.R.S.
-14-10-108 allows for the court to enter temporary orders regarding custody and visitation, alimony, and use of marital property.
+14-10-108 allows for the court to enter temporary orders regarding custody and parenting time, alimony, and use of marital property.
 We believe that obtaining appropriate orders early on in your case, particularly as relates to your children or support, can have an impact on the final outcome down the road.
 The statute also offers protections immediately upon the filing and service of divorce papers, including a mandatory injunction prohibiting the disposal of marital property, the hiding of assets, or removing the children from the state while the case is at issue.
 With each case, our experienced divorce lawyers in Denver will address whatever temporary needs you may have and will do what we can to help you maintain, or obtain, a workable status quo while you go through the process.
 In addressing the temporary needs of our clients, we look to make sure their rights are protected and options are preserved.
 Obtaining quality legal protection from the beginning affords clients the comfort and peace of mind that comes with knowing they will have a legal advocate behind them each step of the way.